 Bridgton Academy is fortunate to have the use of its own private beach on Long Lake available for all faculty and students.
-Students who wish to access it may do so at their own risk and must abide by the following rules.
-Failure to follow the rules presented may result in the beach privilege being revoked for the entire student body.
+Students who wish to access the beach may do so at their own risk and must abide by the following rules.
+Failure to follow the rules presented may result in beach privileges being revoked for an individual student or for the entire student body.

-- Swimming and beach use must only happen during daylight hours. - Students must use the "buddy system," swimming alone is strictly prohibited. - Students must stay on the beach area; - No diving off rocks or surrounding points. - Do not disturb any objects or wildlife on or around the beach. - Life jackets are required at all times when using canoes or kayaks - All items used must be picked up and put back from where they came.
+- Swimming and beach use may only happen from sunrise to a half an hour (30 minutes) before sunset. - Students must use the "buddy system" to access the beach.
+Accessing the beach and/or swimming alone is strictly prohibited. - Students must stay on the beach area. - No diving off rocks or surrounding points or into the water in general. - Do not disturb any objects or wildlife on or around the beach. - All items used at the waterfront must be picked up and put back where they came from. - Unsafe and/or disrespectful behavior (ie. foul language, rough-housing, littering) will not be tolerated and could result in personal beach privileges being revoked.

-Fishing: Students who intend to fish off Long Lake are encouraged to purchase a State of Maine fishing license.
-For more information, please go to https://www.maine.gov/ifw/fishing-boating/fishing/laws-rules/license-requirements.html
+Students who intend to fish in Long Lake are encouraged to purchase a State of Maine fishing license and must abide by rules put forth by the Department of Inland Fisheries and Wildlife.
+For more information, please go to: www.maine.gov/ifw/fishing-boating/fishing/laws-rules/license-requirements.html